MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 :::image type="content" source="../media/cloud-native-windows-endpoints/defender-antivirus-policy.png" alt-text="Screenshot that shows an example of a Microsoft Defender Antivirus profile in Microsoft Intune.":::

-For more information on Windows Defender configuration, including Microsoft Defender for Endpoint for customer’s licensed for E3 and E5, go to:
+For more information on Windows Defender configuration, including Microsoft Defender for Endpoint for customer's licensed for E3 and E5, go to:

 - [Next-generation protection in Windows, Windows Server 2016, and Windows Server 2019](/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-in-windows-10)
 - [Evaluate Microsoft Defender Antivirus](/windows/security/threat-protection/microsoft-defender-antivirus/evaluate-microsoft-defender-antivirus)